watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

  documentation, :math:`x` refers to the length dimension before normalization and carries a unit of [m].

  :sup:`3` "Ion" is a subset of "Component" and uses the same symbol j.

+ :sup:`4` Please note that Na :sup:`+`, \Cl :sup:`-` H\ :sup:`+` and OH\ :sup:`-` information must be supplied.
+Otherwise an error will be thrown.

+ :sup:`5` Additional ions can be added by the user and will not throw errors.
+However, areal resistance calculation assumes NaOH and HCl in the acid and base concentration.
+Hence, calculations will not be accurate unless users manually correct for areal resistance computation.

 Degrees of Freedom